joker-b/botzo/_posts/2024-07-30-NowhereRide.md

 Over-ear noise-canelling headphones are great on any flight, even if no music is playing.
 The noise reduction alone is great for sleeping.
 The Sennheisers also have a small cord for use with the Edirol.

+But also earbuds -- I used them when riding, mostly for getting navigation instructions.

 ## Bike Clothes and Tools

 Amazingly, I never did wear any of the cycle-sport kit that had been packed, dutifully stashed in the Vincita.
 Instead I stuck with hiking gear, again washed in hotel sinks.